rmalgazeiro/paymentwall.github.io/_apicontent/content-mobiamo-pinless.md

 ## Pinless

 Pinless API can help you to build your own mobiamo payment form.
 It is activated by request.

-To activate it please email us at [devsupport@paymentwall.com](mailto:devsupport@paymentwall.com).
+> To activate it please email us at [devsupport@paymentwall.com](mailto:devsupport@paymentwall.com).

+##### Parameter

 | Name | Description|
 |---|---|